 - Keep up your channel’s momentum.
 Creators and Artists are eligible for On The Rise based on subscriber level, as well as metrics such as videos uploaded, growth in views, and growth in subscribers.

-- See how often your videos appear on the trending tab by looking at YouTube Analytics Traffic sources report, clicking the ‘Browse features’ link, and looking at the data for ‘Trending’.
+- See how often your videos appear on the trending tab by looking at YouTube Analytics Traffic Sources.

 - MYTH: Channels get preferred placement and can buy a spot on Trending.